Bandits with many optimal arms: Best-arm identification

-where $c= (\bar c/10) \land \left(\frac{\bar c_\epsilon}{16e^2\log\left(200\sqrt{2}\right)}\right)$. \end{theorem}
+where $c = \bar c/ 19200$ \end{theorem}

 \begin{remark} \OurAlgorithmSimple works by discarding many sub-optimal arms and few optimal arms in each round, so that at the end, when just one arm remains, it is optimal with high probability.
 A key element is that \OurAlgorithmSimple adds \emph{fresh arms} from the reservoir at each round.
 This is to ensure that our algorithm is adaptive to $\pstar, \Delta$, as ensured by Theorem~\ref{thm:UBsimple}.
 Whenever the arms in $\cA_i$ are pulled less than about $\Delta^{-2}$ times, there is no guarantee on what happens when half of the arms are eliminated.
 Therefore, we have to make sure that when the algorithm arrives at a round $i$ such that $t_i \gtrsim \Delta^{-2}$, the proportion of optimal arms is of larger order than $\pstar$ with high enough probability.
 This is ensured by adding the fresh arms added from the reservoir.
 Note that for some arm distributions, we do not need to add fresh arms and the algorithm would function also by just halving at each step the number of arms.
-Indeed, in the case of Bernoulli distributions on all arms, whenever $i$ is such that $t_i \lesssim \Delta^{-2}$, we can prove through stochastic domination of Binomial distributions among each other that while we increase the number of optimal arms with high probability from one step to the other, we won't diminish it -- as the process of halving the set of arms according to the empirical means is in this case not worse than random halving of the arm set.
-This is however specific to the case of Bernoulli distributions and some other parametric families, and it is an open question whether this would be true in general. \end{remark}
+Indeed, in the case where all arms follow a Bernoulli distribution, in terms of preserving the proportion of optimal arms, one can prove that halving the set of arms according to the empirical means is no worse than random halving of the set.
+Thus, in this case, with high probability we increase the proportion of optimal arms at each step, without diminishing it.
+This is however specific to the case of Bernoulli distributions and some other parametric families, and it is an open question whether this would be true in general.

+\begin{remark} The successive halving strategy our algorithm for best-arm identification is based on was first introduced by \citep{karnin2013almost}, however, without the trick of adding fresh arms, as they didn't need to be adaptive to $\pstar$. \end{remark}